Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Conclusion

 \maketitlesupplementary

-In the supplementary material, we present an expanded set of results and analyses to enhance the understanding of our study. \cref{sec:eyetracking} provides details of our eye-tracking setup, methodology, and apparatus. \cref{sec:qualitative} presents a detailed qualitative analysis on the Memento10K~\cite{Newman2020} and VideoMem~\cite{Cohendet2018} datasets, including human gaze and model attention maps, showcasing the model's capabilities and challenges. \cref{sec:methodExt} explains the integration of text captions into our model, and the corresponding results.
+In the supplementary material, we present an expanded set of results and analyses to better understand of our work. \cref{sec:eyetracking} provides details of our eye-tracking setup, methodology, and apparatus. \cref{sec:imagetovideo} examines the performance of our model on image memorability tasks and impact of transfer learning. \cref{sec:qualitative} presents additional experiments and results: (i)~model ablation results and comparison to state-of-the-art on VideoMem~\cite{Cohendet2018}; (ii)~detailed qualitative analysis on both Memento10K~\cite{Newman2020} and VideoMem datasets including human gaze and model attention maps; (iii)~additional similarity metrics and assessment of the impact of video complexity; and (iv)~results comparing human gaze \vs~model attention on the FIGRIM~\cite{figrim} image memorability dataset. \cref{sec:methodExt} explains the integration of text captions into our model, and the corresponding results.
 Finally, \cref{sec:panoptic_supp} discusses the results of applying panoptic segmentation to better understand the semantic concepts in the scene.